Data708983/BYD_WORLD_ULTRA/README.md

 - When a player dies, the coordinates of the death location are echoed in the chat
 - There will be a clickable link to teleport to the death location in the chat

+### i18n Suppot

+- You can modify or create your i18n locale file in the lang folder

 ## Configuration

 - All configuration files support hot-reloading, no need to reload the server